Consumer Bill of Rights

 - You have the right to have your meter tested free of charge once a year by your utility company if you suspect it is not working properly.
 For a $5 fee, the meter test will be conducted under the supervision of the staff of the BPU.

 - You have the right to a written notice of termination from your utility company at least ten days prior to the discontinuance of service and only after the utility company has offered you a deferred payment plan based on current law and regulations of the BPU.

-- If you are a participant in an energy assistance program or a gas and/or electric customer having financial difficulties paying your bill, you can request the company enroll you in a budget plan based on your ability to pay.
-Provided you make good faith payments toward all reasonable bills for service, you have the right to gas and electric utilities service from November 15 to March 15 without fear of termination of such service(s) under the Winter Termination Program.
+- If you are a participant in an energy assistance program or a gas, electric, water and/or sewer customer having financial difficulties paying your bill, you can request the company enroll you in a budget plan based on your ability to pay.
+Provided you make good faith payments toward all reasonable bills for service, you have the right to gas, water, sewer and/or electric utilities service from November 15 to March 15 without fear of termination of such service(s) under the Winter Termination Program.

 - You have the right to receive posted notice of any impending shutoff if you live in a multi-family dwelling.
 This notice must be posted in a common area and/or sent individually to occupants.

 - You have the right to have a "diversion of service" investigation if you suspect the level of consumption reflected in your utility bill is unexplainably high.

 - Service may not be shut-off for non-payment of repair or merchandise charges.
 A utility company may not send you notice threatening discontinuance of your utility service based on these charges.